 Traveling to Tokyo from international destinations is a journey well-served by two major airports.
 Narita International Airport (NRT) and Haneda Airport (HND).

 Narita, located about 60 kilometres east of central Tokyo, is a global gateway, connecting travellers from all corners of the world to Japan’s bustling capital.
 It primarily handles international flights and offers a range of transportation options to the city.
 These include the Narita Express (N’EX) train, limousine buses, and taxis.
-Take a look at my full guide to eSIMs, WiFi hotspots and sim cards in Narita airport.
+Take a look at my full guide to eSIMs, WiFi hotspots and sim cards in Narita airport as well as the best airport transfer options from Narita to central Tokyo.

 Haneda, situated closer to the city centre, has traditionally been the domestic hub but has expanded its international terminal.
 This makes it an increasingly popular choice for direct flights from various countries.
 Offering both convenience and efficiency, Haneda allows for quicker access to Tokyo’s heart through a variety of public transport, including the Tokyo Monorail and Keikyu Line.